elastx/elx-docs/content/en/docs/dbaas/guides/terraform_backend.md

 ## DBaaS OAuth2 credentials

-Before we get started with the CCX provider, we need to create OAuth2 credentials.
+Before we get started with the CCX provider, we need to create a new set of OAuth2 credentials.
 This can be done by logging into your DBaaS account --> Click on your **Name** and choose **Account**:
 ![Show-Details](/img/dbaas/guides/dbaas_terraform_backend-1.png)
 </br>